velidan/remote-keywords-generator/README.md

 <br />
 **How to install & run:**

-Easiest way is to do it via Docker
+Easiest way is to do it via Docker (you need it on your machine)

 download the image:
 1) `docker pull velidan/url_keys`
 2) `docker-compose up`

+that's all

 it should run the dev server at the `http://0.0.0.0:8000/` host

+If you want to run the app without docker on your local machine <br />
+you need to follow next steps: <br />

+1) clone repo
+2) check if you have installed Python 3+ on your machine (install if missed)
+3) go to the app root folder
+4) install all deps by executing `pip install -r requirements.txt`
+5) execute `./manage.py makemigrations` and `/manage.py migrate` (creates a DB for you)
+6) execute `./manage.py runserver`.
+Runs a local dev server

 **_URL model_** structure
 ~~~